Tarragona Roman Aqueduct – Pont del Diable & Les Ferreres

 Address: Barranc del Diable S/N, Tarragona, 43003

-To return to Tarragona city centre from Pont de diable, use the same bus stop that you got off at.
-The return route goes via the Sant Salvador housing estate and takes 30 minutes.
+To return to the city centre, use the same stop where you got off.
+The return route passes through the Sant Salvador neighbourhood and takes around 30 minutes to reach central Tarragona.

 Documents for Tarragona Roman Ferreres aquaduct | Pont del Diable